Granchyard/Granchyard/README.md

 # 👋 Hi there, I'm Yurii Mazalov

-💻 Aspiring frontend developer based in Essen, Germany.
+💻 Aspiring software developer based in Essen, Germany.
 🌱 Passionate about creating interactive and visually engaging user interfaces.
 📚 Currently seeking an **Ausbildung as Fachinformatiker für Anwendungsentwicklung**.